telerik/ajax-docs/controls/raddevicedetectionframework.md

 | **GetScreenSize(string userAgent)** |Returns the screens size based on default screen ranges (in CSS pixels).The default ranges are:Small (to 600) CSS pixelsMedium (601-1024) CSS pixelsLarge (1025 - 1366) CSS pixelsExtraLarge (over 1366) CSS pixels|
 | **GetScreenSize(string userAgent, ScreenRanges screenRanges)** |Returns the screens size based on default screen ranges (in CSS pixels).The default ranges are:Small (to 600) CSS pixelsMedium (601-1024) CSS pixelsLarge (1025 - 1366) CSS pixelsExtraLarge (over 1366) CSS pixels|

-## Getting the Screen Size by User Agent String
+## Getting the Screen Dimensions by User Agent String